Hayfever (allergic rhinitis)

 Why do only some people get seasonal allergies/hayfever?

-Hayfever affects around one in five people in the UK, according to the NHS.
-It is unknown why some people get allergies while others do not.
+It is not known why some people get allergies while others do not.
 However, there is some evidence to suggest that hayfever and other types of allergies are hereditary (passed on from parents to children).
 People who suffer from asthma or eczema are also more likely to develop hayfever or perennial (year-round) allergic rhinitis.